 Last summer I experienced travel like never before.
 Did I venture to some far flung destination?
 Nope.
 Did I have a eureka moment while taking in the most epic sunset I’d ever seen.
 Nah!
 My new experience was travelling alone with kids.

 I’m not going to lie…it was tough and I may have crossed the line into ‘shouty mummy’ territory on more than one occasion during our mobile home holiday in France.

-So it is with a little bit of angst that I’ve begun 2018 knowing if I want to travel this year I’m going to have to make some solo trips.
-The good news is that Mr Tin Box is still very much on the scene – I can’t get rid of him that easily.
-But his job in the Royal Navy is taking him away a lot more.
+So it is with a little bit of angst that I begun 2018 knowing if I want to travel I was going to have to make some solo trips.
+The good news was that Mr Tin Box is still very much on the scene – I can’t get rid of him that easily.
+But his job in the Royal Navy has been taking him away a lot more.

 I could sit at home an pine, but frankly, that would be dull.
-So instead I’m going to be travelling alone with our girls (soon to be aged five and three).
-In an effort to prepare myself I’ve asked some solo travel experts for tips on how they travel with kids.
+So instead I went travelling alone with our girls (aged five and three).
+In an effort to prepare myself I asked some solo travel experts for tips on how they travel with kids.